millicast/streaming-sdk-react-native-getting-started/README.md

 MILLICAST_PUBLISHING_TOKEN=yourPublishingToken
 ```

-You will need to find or create a new stream name with a token in your Millicast Dashboard.
+You will need to find or create a new stream name with a token in your Dolby.io dashboard.
 You can do that following this [link](https://docs.dolby.io/streaming-apis/docs/managing-your-tokens).

-You need to set up an emulator or connect a real device in order to run the app.
+You need to set up an emulator or connect a device in order to run the app.

-## Connecting a Real Device
+## Connecting a Device

 For **Android**:

-1. Put you Android device in debug mode following this [tutorial](https://developer.android.com/studio/debug/dev-options).
+1. Put your Android device in debug mode by following this [tutorial](https://developer.android.com/studio/debug/dev-options).
-2. Connect device to your PC and using your specific IDE.
+2. Connect the device to your PC.
-3. Run the app in the detected device.
+3. Using your specific IDE, run the app in the detected device.

 For **iOS**:

 1. Plug in your iPhone, sign in with your iCloud account in XCode.
 2. Change the device in your IDE.
-4. Build and run in the detected device.
+4. Build and run the app in the detected device.

 ## Setting Up the Project in Android

-In case you want to run it on Android, be sure to create a file `/android/local.properties` having the following content:
+In case you want to run the app on Android, be sure to create a file `/android/local.properties` with the following content:
 ```
 sdk.dir = PATH_ANDROID_SDK
 ```